-NHS Doctor Saliha Mahmood Ahmed has loved cooking since she was twelve years old, winning a School Chef of the Year competition at just 15.
-She comes from a large Pakistani family that loves to come together around food.
-In 2017, Saliha won MasterChef, bring her food and talents to a wider audience, which she has carried forward by taking part in food shows across the country, hosting cookery classes, and collaborating with chefs like Atul Kochar, all whilst continuing her day job as a Gastroenterology specialist doctor.
+Saliha Mahmood Ahmed comes from a large Pakistani family that loves to come together around food, and has loved cooking since she was twelve years old.
+In 2017, she won MasterChef, bringing her food and talents to a wider audience, and which was followed by her taking part in food shows across the country, hosting cookery classes, and collaborating with well-known chefs like Atul Kochar, all whilst continuing her day job as a Gastroenterology specialist doctor.

-In her debut cookery book, Saliha explores the rich culinary heritage of Indo-Persia and the Mughal Empire, supported by her own travels across India and Pakistan.
-Khazana translates to ‘treasure trove’ in Urdu, and that’s exactly what readers will discover in this book’s colourful pages, starting with a fascinating Introduction, a short piece on Saliha’s background followed by a helpful precis on Mughal cuisine.
+In Khazana, Ahmed explores the rich culinary heritage of Indo-Persia and the Mughal Empire, supported by her own travels across India and Pakistan.
+Khazana translates to ‘treasure trove’ in Urdu, and that’s exactly what readers will discover in this book’s colourful pages, starting with a short Introduction to Saliha’s background followed by a helpful precis on Mughal cuisine.

-Recipes are divided into chapters for salads, soups and starters; meat; poultry & game; fish & seafood; lentils & vegetables; rice and bread; pickles, relishes & raitas; sweets; and drinks, and there is also a very handy Recipe Suggestions section which proposes recipes that are well suited to breakfast & brunch, light lunches and quick weekday dinners as well as those that will suit picnics, barbeque or tandoor cooking, vegetarian meals, easy entertaniing and more.
-Sahila even pulls out recipes that are particular suited to a given season.
+Recipes are divided into chapters for salads, soups and starters; meat; poultry & game; fish & seafood; lentils & vegetables; rice and bread; pickles, relishes & raitas; sweets; and drinks, and there is also a very handy Recipe Suggestions section which identifies recipes that are well suited to breakfast & brunch, light lunches and quick weekday dinners as well as those that will suit picnics, barbeque or tandoor cooking, vegetarian meals, easy entertaniing and more.

 My recipe shortlist from this book includes guava, peach, black salt & mint; Mughal spiced nut mix; goshtaba beef meatballs in yohurt sauce with buttery basmati rice; lamb shanks in pomegranate & date syrup with aubergine & chickpea couscous; smoked chicken & basil kebabs with beetroot basil salad and beetroot buttermilk raita; sticky tamarind & orange salmon; roasted grapes & homemade paneer cheese; cheese, cumin, mint & walnut breads with saffron butter; rose, sultana & ginger relish; and creme fraiche & rose ice cream with honey-glazed figs.